 - a.
-An annual general instruction was held in 2018.
-The instruction is part of BITZER Electronics' general internal training programme. - b.
-Special annual instructions to employees with many external contacts were held in 2018.
-Participation is registered. - c.
-No incidents have been registered (as per 1 December 2020).
+An annual general training was held in 2020.
+The instruction is part of BITZER corporate training programme on compliance. - b.
+Special annual instructions to employees with many external contacts were held in 2020.
+Participation is registered.

-- Continued communication of BITZER Electronics' anti-corruption policies: - a.
-An annual general instruction to all new employees. - b.
-Special annual instructions to new employees with considerable external contacts (sales managers, purchasing officers etc.). - c.
-Registration of incidents of corruption, if any.
+Continued communication of BITZER compliance policies:

+- a.
+An annual general instruction to all new employees distributed from BITZER Headquarter. - b.
+Special annual instructions to new employees with considerable external contacts (sales managers, purchasing officers etc.) - c.
+Inform employees about our whistle-blower hotline internally in the BITZER Group